maxhallinan/flatten/readme.md

 Flatten nested arrays into a new array.

-This implementation intentionally uses no prototype methods (e.g., `Array.prototype.reduce`, `Array.isArray`, etc.) or relevant language features (e.g., spread operator).
+This implementation intentionally uses no language methods or features; e.g.
+`Array.prototype.reduce`, `Array.isArray`, and spread operator.

 ## Usage